srujanamanvi/VoiceToText/README.md

 The project contains the following main files:

-1. AndroidManifest.xml : This is a basic Manifest file along with required permissions.
+1. AndroidManifest.xml : This is a basic Manifest file.
+It presents essential information about the app to the Android system,  information the system must have before it can run any of the app's code.

 2. MainActivity.java: This file is the basic MainActivity.
 Additionally, it contains code to check if required permission has access granted.
 If not, then make request to grant permission.